ninbura/optimize-business-pc/readme.md

 - createRegistryValues - creates registry values that allow you to update your computer, and disable admin requesting popups.
 - unpinUnwantedAppsFromTaskbar - unpins specified apps from taskbar at login.
 - unpinApps - an array of the apps you'd like to be unpinned from your taskbar.

-# prerequisites
-- powershell 7 must be installed for this program to function
-- install powershell 7 by using the following commmand in powershell or cmd
-  - `winget install microsoft.powershell`
-- before the included script can execute at login, you must first enable running scripts on your pc.
-- run the following command in an *admin elevated* instance of powershell
-  - `set-executionpolicy remotesigned`

 # usage